-FERA maintains distrib is squeezing European movies out of market
+FERA maintains that UIP is squeezing European movies out of the market.

 However, competition officials have dismissed FERA’s arguments, and van Miert has claimed that FERA’s case had been badly made.

 Sources in Brussels have expressed some surprise at the long and winding course that the UIP case has taken.
 It has been noted that the original five-year exemption ran out in 1993 and that there has been no concrete legal basis for UIP’s continued operations since then.

 In addition, the competition supremo had originally raised serious doubts about UIP.